jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     members.surname,
     members.firstname;
 ### Documentation:
+This SQL query retrieves a distinct list of members who have recommended at least one other member.
+An INNER JOIN is used to find matches where a member's memid appears as a recommendedby value for another member in the same table.
+The DISTINCT keyword ensures that each member is listed only once.
+The results are ordered alphabetically by the members' surname and firstname.

 ## -- Question 16:    Produce a list of all members, along with their recommender, using no joins.